 Algae feedstocks include a diverse group of organisms that can be harvested for bioenergy.
 Algae sources include microalgae, macroalgae (seaweed), and cyanobacteria.
 Many of these algae use sunlight and nutrients to create biomass, which is made up of key components like lipids, proteins, and carbohydrates converted into numerous biofuels and bioproducts.

 Municipal solid waste, or MSW for short, encompasses residential and commercial garbage that comes from everyday activities.
-Biomass in MSW includes biodegradable materials that typically makeup about 80% of all MSW collected.
-Extracting the bioenergy potentials of MSW offers us the opportunity to reduce commercial and residential waste by diverting large amounts to landfills and biomass power plants.
+Biomass in MSW includes biodegradable materials that typically make up about 80% of all MSW collected.
+Extracting the bioenergy potentials of MSW offers us the opportunity to reduce commercial and residential waste by diverting large amounts of it from landfills to biomass power plants.

 The Importance of Conveying Biomass Safely During the Production Process